Vicent Sanz i Arnau

-Vicent Sanz Arnau (Traiguera, Castellón, born in 1966) is a Spanish professor and writer in the Catalan language.
+Vicent Sanz i Arnau (born 31 March 1966 in Traiguera, Baix Maestrat) is a Spanish professor and writer who writes in the Catalan language.

-Bio
+Biography

-Since graduated in Catalan Philology, he has worked as a high school teacher and the Education Service of the Generalitat of Catalonia.
-He has also collaborated with the University of Barcelona's Institute of Education Sciences.
+After graduating with a degree in Catalan Philology, Sanz has worked as a secondary school teacher and within the Catalan Language Teaching Service (SERC) of the Department of Education of the Generalitat of Catalonia.
+He has also collaborated with the Institute of Education Sciences at the University of Barcelona, the Permanent Board of Catalan (Junta Permanent de Català), and the Open University of Catalonia (UOC).